Packing for a summer holiday? Don’t forget your paperwork!

 Make sure you have booked your flights and transfers to and from the marina location.
 Always bring a printed confirmation with you, just in case.

 We wouldn’t call sailing holidays an extreme sport, but it’s always important to be sufficiently covered by travel insurance when you’re abroad.
 Make sure you carry your policy number and your insurance company’s contact details at all times.
+You can also get a deposit insurance for your chartered yacht.

 Booking and Charter Confirmations